PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/pandas/122/answer-0-1-2(2).md

         return False
     if not all(ax1.equals(ax2) for ax1, ax2 in zip(self_axes, other_axes)):
         return False
-    # Check if the columns have the same names
-    if not self.columns.equals(other.columns):
-        return False

     self._consolidate_inplace()
     other._consolidate_inplace()
     if len(self.blocks) != len(other.blocks):
         return False

+    # canonicalize block order, using a tuple combining the type
+    # name and then mgr_locs because there might be unconsolidated
+    # blocks (say, Categorical) which can only be distinguished by
+    # the iteration order
     def canonicalize(block):
+        # Changes made in the following line of code
-        return (block.dtype.name, block.mgr_locs.as_array.tolist())
+        return (block.dtype.name, tuple(block.mgr_locs.as_array))

     self_blocks = sorted(self.blocks, key=canonicalize)
     other_blocks = sorted(other.blocks, key=canonicalize)